bndnio/concurrency-mini-problems/README.md

 However, in each scenario I do my best to use logic and metrics, backing them up with logical pathways or reasonable justification (which I hope is correct!).

+Note on the results: all measurements have been performed on my laptop which is not running in single user mode, or in any contained environment.
+It is well understood that this isn't an ideal testing environment.
+However, for the purposes of this assignment, it is considered sufficient and relatively consistent (within the few minutes taken between tests of implementations for the same problem).

 # Discussion